Home

 Griffith NCThis 1968 Kaiser CJ-6, serial no. 8405-01750026, was delivered new to the Griffith Volunteer Fire Department in Winston Salem, North Carolina, where it served until 1998.
 This unit has a 120-gallon tank, with plumbing built into the body.
 The Dauntless 225 V6 runs through a T14 transmission, DANA 18 transfer case and Warn Overdrive, with rear PTO, dual exhaust, 31x10.5x15 A/T radials on 8" wheels and an 8000 lb. electric winch on the front.
 Not surprisingly, owner Worth Sparks doesn't mind taking it out on the trail (80K JPEG).
 Thanks to Worth and photographer Andy Sagcac.

-Chardon, Ohio As of 2017, George Hood in Virginia owns a 1958 CJ-6 which served Centerville VA as Jeep 17 until 1995.
-It was originally red, and was painted painted lime green in the late 1970s.
+Centreville VA George Hood in Virginia owns a 1958 CJ-6 which served Centerville VA as Jeep 17 until 1995.
+The Centreville volunteers did a lot of work to keep it operational and looking good through four decades.
+It was originally red, and was painted lime green in the late 1970s.

 Chardon, OhioChardon, Ohio is in the heart of the "snow belt" south of Lake Erie, but Truck 3367 of the Chardon Volunteer Fire Department sees most of its action in summer, not winter.
 This heavily-armed grassfire truck is a recently-refurbished 1964 CJ-6.